SeivaDArve/DRYa/README.md

 3 - run the install.sh script and the script will plave 3 lines of code inside your ~/.bashrc file that loads DRYa on terminal startup

+4 - This repository can install every other repositories from the same author.
+The majority of software options already come inside DRYa like the phone finder by GPS, car finder by GPS, directory looper etc... (this README.md is under development also)

 ## Learning Bash On-the-Go
 ### #uDev: Something under develpment listed to be done soon: List...
 List...
 List
 If you read the source code you will find many many comments of my own code (Learning bash by practice)